For the Love of Mother

 enmeshed child is unable to forge a sense of separateness, and believe

 she can continue to exist past the mother's death.
 Varying levels

 of anxiety are held concerning this matter, throughout her life.

-Think of this fused bond as being akin to Siamese twins.
+Think of this fused bond as being akin to conjoined twins.
 The mother

 is heavily reliant on her child for sustenance, in terms of attention,